 Some schools may take more transfers because these applicants are stronger, having proved their academic prowess at a 4-year or 2-year college institution.
-Other schools have lower qualifications for transfer students in order to fill up their classes (and make the most money), since transfer students are not factored in to the school's freshman admit profile (or their overall admission rate) both of which are published and are typically used as a assessment of the school's prestige and academic rigor.
+Other schools have lower qualifications for transfer students in order to fill up their classes (and make the most money).
+Transfer students are not factored into the school's freshman admit profile (or their overall admission rate); both of which are published and are typically used as assessments of the school's prestige and academic rigor.

 Also, transfer applications are often need-aware such as at Brown University, meaning that a transfer applicant's ability to pay for tuition, room and board is factored making an admission decision.
 Whatever the school's reason, the difference in freshman admission and transfer admission is striking.

-Check out the transfer admission rates for Harvard and Notre Dame: Harvard University takes about 15 transfers per year out of about 1500 applicants (1% admit rate for transfers vs 5.9% for freshman) while Notre Dame takes about 190 out of 500 applicants (37% admit rate for transfers vs 21.2% for freshman).
-You can check out transfer statistics on several schools from the 2012 fall class here.
+Check out the transfer admission rates for Harvard and Notre Dame: Harvard University takes about 15 transfers per year out of about 1500 applicants (1% admit rate for transfers vs. 5.9% for freshman) while Notre Dame takes about 230 out of 880 applicants (26% admit rate for transfers vs. 15% for freshman).
+You can check out transfer statistics on several schools from the 2017 fall class here.